waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/Under the Rising Sun/Propaganda Through Film.md

 Also known as Down with That Flag, Liwayway ng Kalayaan, and Dwon with the Stars and Stripes.
 The Japanese title Ano Hata o Ute is said to be based on a symbolic incident during the battle of Corregidor.
-The US Flag was show down after twenty-four days of attack.
+The US Flag was shot down after twenty-four days of attack.

 # A Filipino's View of Japanese Films
 ABL Rosales noted that women and love were common topics in Filipino films.